pradeepprjpt/ShopBridge/README.md

   #Snapshot for Code Coverage:
  # ![coverage report](https://user-images.githubusercontent.com/25413288/118402382-60743200-b687-11eb-8570-54da188a0b36.PNG)

 #NOTE: Code coverage is affected by some unnecessary files which I have not excluded.
-I have covered 100% for the main funcationalities.
+I have covered 100% for the main functionalities.